samhita18/glacier-gnnproject/README.md

 hari.samhita18@gmail.com

-> This repository demonstrates the use of deep learning and graph-based modeling for climate-impact research, making it a great addition to AI-for-Earth or sustainability portfolios.
+> This repository demonstrates the use of deep learning and graph-based modeling for climate-impact research